Kislak Short-term Fellowship Description

 - The Library of Congress Rare Book Reading Room

-Independent scholars, undergraduate and graduate students, and college and university faculty in all disciplines are eligible.
+Independent scholars, students, and college and university faculty in all disciplines are eligible.
 There is no degree requirement for applicants for the short-term fellowship.
 Relevant educational information should be supplied in the application.

 Tenure & Stipend